tacman/lemon-squeezy/sfcasts/checkout-api.md

 To do that, inject `HttpClientInterface $lsClient` and `ShoppingCart $cart`... and let’s move the actual business logic of the API call to a separate method for convenience.
 Down here, say `$lsCheckoutUrl = $this->createLsCheckoutUrl($lsClient, $cart);` and finally, `return $this->redirect($lsCheckoutUrl);`.
 Looking good!

-To create a new method, hold "Option" + "Enter" to open the menu and choose "Add method" to let PhpStorm do it for us.
+To create a new method, hold "Option" + "Enter" on a Mac to open the menu and choose "Add method" to let PhpStorm do it for us.
 Convenient!
 This will return a `string`... and inside, let’s do a sanity check:

 `if ($cart->isEmpty())`
 `throw new \LogicException('Nothing to checkout!');`